 To know your audience is to engage your audience.

-The Empathy Map is a handy technique from the world of marketing, where it is used to better understand potential or existing customers.
-It works remarkably well when preparing speeches too.
+The Empathy Map is a handy technique from the world of user experience and marketing, where it is used to better understand potential or existing customers.
+It works remarkably well when you prepare a speech, too.

 The big idea is to go over the different areas in the map and come up with the elements that create your listeners’ mental world in relation to the topic.